 Updates can also be downloaded via the mobile phone connection of the SIM card installed in the Tesla.
 However, this only works if the Premium Connectivity Package has been set up.
 This package is only included for one year with the premium interior for Model 3, and for S and X it is always included for one year as standard.
 Without Premium Connectivity Pack, only critical security-relevant updates can be received via mobile phone.
 After one year of use, the Premium Connectivity Package costs $100 per year.

-Navigation map updates are generally very large and can only be updated via WLAN.
+Navigation map updates are generally large and can only be updated via WLAN.
 Those who do not have WLAN available can also create a mobile WLAN hotspot with a mobile phone and connect the vehicle to it.
 ATTENTION: Observe the data limit of the mobile phone subscription: The data volume of an update can be 5 to 8 gigabytes!
 Also map updates cannot be forced.
 The vehicle only receives the update if it was provided by Tesla.
-Not every vehicle receives the update at the same time.
+Not every vehicle receives the update simultaneously.
 Sometimes it can take several weeks until it is your turn.

 You’re new to Tesla?
 Then you will find here a short overview of Tesla vehicles.